 The school opens at 7:30 AM.
 Families should not drop off students earlier than this time, as adequate supervision will not be in place.
-Community Gathering begins promptly at 8:15 AM (excluding Wednesdays).
-All exterior doors will be locked at 8:15 AM.
+Community Gathering begins promptly at 8:10 AM (excluding Thursdays).
+All exterior doors will be locked at 8:10 AM.
 All parents and guests will then enter through Main Reception.
-Students will be picked up by 3:30 PM unless they are participating in a scheduled co-curricular activity; otherwise, students must remain in the Front Foyer or in the Media Center.
+Students will be picked up by 3:30 PM unless they are participating in a scheduled co-curricular activity; otherwise, students must remain in the Front Foyer.